jerryjappinen/scroll-scope/README.md

 ### Options

 You can change which elements and events are targeted by setting them upon initialization.
+Note that having events listed here does not mean they're blocked automatically, rather the plugin listens to these events and evaluates them when encountered.

 Here are the defaults:

 ```js
 $(document).scrollScope({